TechCrunch

 - The Ola-London dustup that shows what regulatory risk remains for ride-hailing companies.

-- This DappRadar report on the boom in DeFi that is boosting ethereum.
+- This DappRadar report on the boom in DeFi that is boosting Ethereum.

 - Facebook’s leaked plan to combat a push by government to break it up into smaller pieces.